Clinical Mental Health Counseling Master’s Degree

 Clinical mental health counselors are licensed professionals who help people with a wide range of mental, emotional, and behavioral issues.
 They provide services that include assessing and diagnosing disorders, working with patients to develop coping skills and strategies, and referring patients to other health professionals for additional treatment and care.
 Empathy, compassion, ethics, and keen listening and communication skills are all essential qualities for clinical mental health counselors to build trust with clients and effect positive change.

 The Master of Arts in Clinical Mental Health Counseling is a 60-credit program designed for students who wish to pursue careers as a Licensed Professional Counselor and/or enter into a counselor education doctoral program.
-It is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+It is aligned with the standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Professional courses are open only to students formally admitted to the program.